 During flight wing flexing will give you a much smoother ride, since the wing will dampen load changes in a very effective way.
 The effects of turbulence and wind gusts are always greatly reduced, thanks to the brilliant engineering design of wing flex.

 Not sitting in an airplane with a wing flex design would be like driving a car with no shock absorbers.
-Think of the turbulence as being a rough road full of potholes, while you drive at a fast speed over those potholes with no shock absorbers.
+Think of the turbulence as being a rough road full of potholes, while you drive at fast speed over those potholes with no shock absorbers.

 Pretty bumpy, huh?